Professor Sarah Salway

 Selected consultancy and knowledge transfer projects

-Sarah has supervised 10 students to successful completion.
-She welcomes enquiries from prospective students interested in investigating the broad linkages between migration, race/ethnicity and health and the gendered influences on health and wellbeing; particularly those with interests in British Asian populations, poverty and/or reproductive health.
+Sarah has supervised 10 students to successful completion, including both UK and international students.
+She welcomes enquiries from prospective students interested in investigating the broad linkages between migration, race/ethnicity and health and the gendered influences on health and wellbeing.
+She is particularly interested to supervise projects focused on South Asia and/or British Asian populations, poverty and reproductive health.
 Sarah can support a range of methodological approaches.

 To find out more about our PhD programmes, go to:

 Salway, S., Barley, R. Allmark, P. et al. (2011) Ethnic Diversity and inequality – ethical and scientific rigour in social research.
 Joseph Rowntree Foundation: York.
 ISBN: 978 1 85935 808 5.

 Salway, S. Chowbey, P. and Clarke, L. (2009) Parenting in modern Britain: understanding the experiences of Asian fathers.
 Joseph Rowntree Foundation & York Publishing: York.
 ISBN: 978-1-85935-699-9.